boyter/boyter.org/content/posts/2017-03-30-golang-solution-faster-equivalent-java-solution.md

 8 minutes was about 5 times slower then the GoLang program at this point, which is pretty good for a dynamic language like Python, and consider that my implementation was single threaded where as the Go was using as many cores as it could get.
 My next step was to implement the same program in a faster language.
 The only other faster languages I know that I have any experience in are C# and Java.
 Since I already had Java setup I went with that.
 I will also admit it was about proving a point.
 Go may be fast, but at writing Java should be able to equal it for most tasks.

 However I mentioned to Josh that his Go program had some inefficiencies.
 The big one being that he was calculating the 12th game needlessly.
 I then modified his program and with some other changed reduced the Go program runtime down to ~40 seconds.
-I was starting to get worried at this point, as I was aiming to beat the Go program&#8217;s performance by 5%.
+I was starting to get worried at this point, as I was aiming to beat the Go program's performance by 5%.
 No idea why I picked this number but it seemed reasonable if I was smart with the implementation.

 At first I ported the Python program in its original readable reusable form to Java and ran it.
 The runtime was ~7 minutes.
 I then inlined the same functions and converted it over to use parallel streams.
 This time the runtime was about 90 seconds.
 This would have been fast enough had I not mentioned to Josh how he could improve his code.
 I had shifted the goalposts on myself and had a new target now of ~40 seconds.